jackmaden/philosophybreak/_articles/free-will-illusion-sam-harris.md

 Of course, removing personal responsibility from the picture doesn't mean that people who consistently cause harm to others should be encouraged to roam free.
 The moral justification for criminalising such behaviour, says Harris, is straightforward: everyone else is better off this way.
 As he states:

-<h4 class="blockquote fade-right">"If we could incarcerate earthquakes and hurricanes for their crimes, we would build prisons for them as well."</h4>
+<blockquote class="fade-right">"If we could incarcerate earthquakes and hurricanes for their crimes, we would build prisons for them as well."</blockquote>

 ## The levelling of a pre-determined world